TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2228/driverlib/gpio_toggle_output/README.md

 ## Example Usage
 Compile, load and run the example.
 RGB LEDs will toggle with red being opposite of blue and green.

+USER_TEST_PIN GPIO will mimic the behavior of the LED1 and LED3 pins on the BoosterPack header and can be used to verify the LED behavior.